-Is a program to install on your computer or mobile phone, that plays the role of an incubator of your bitcoin data, which are your bitcoin balance and private and public keys.
-Most of those are usually free, and easily configurable.
+It is a program to install on your computer or mobile phone.
+That plays the role of an incubator of your bitcoin data, which are your bitcoin balance and private and public keys.
+Most of those are usually free and easily configurable.

 This type of wallet gives you the security of controlling your keys yourself, without exposing them to other parties.
-However, such type of wallet needs a constant care of maintaining a regular backup of it.
-This is to make sure you have a means of recovery in case of system crash or emergency.
-With this regard, backups are preferred to be stored not only on the PC/mobile phone that hosts the wallet, but on external sides as well.
+However, such kind of wallet needs constant care of maintaining a regular backup of it.
+This is to make sure you have a means of recovery in case of a system crash or emergency.
+With this regard, backups are preferred to be stored not only on the PC/mobile phone that hosts the wallet but on external sides as well.
 External storage media can serve very well here.

-Many crypto service providers today have their own wallet software, however, the original one is the Bitcoin Core Protocol, which used to run the bitcoin network and is released by bitcoin.org.
+Many crypto service providers today have their wallet software.
+However, the original one is the Bitcoin Core Protocol, which used to run the bitcoin network and is released by bitcoin.org.

 Other types of software-based wallets are those created and hosted on online clouds. (which are also known as online wallets).